 - A Centrelink Cash Advance: If you receive an income support payment, such as an Age Pension, you may be able to get part of this payment early as an alternative to traditional borrowing.
 You can pay it back later out of your future Pension payments.

 - Using an asset to secure your loan: If you have some existing assets, such as a car, you might be able to use these assets to secure a personal loan.
 This could mean lower interest rates; however, there is a risk that you will lose the asset if you are unable to make your repayments.

-- Community focused programs: Some community financial assistance programs, such as StepUP, Saver Plus and Good Money, provide low-interest personal loans to families and low-income earners who require financial assistance.
-There may be particular requirements involved, such as the loan amount being matched to your current savings or only being able to be spent on household goods and essential items.
+- Community focused programs: Some community financial assistance programs provide personal loans, such as NILS, to low-income earners who require financial assistance.
+There may be particular requirements involved, such as the loan only being able to be spent on household goods and essential items.